Flow State, Yoga and Adventure

 Positive Psychology from Ancient Roots

-Csikszentmihalyi himself admits that what he describes as the flow state is not new but is very much in line with ancient teachings within Far Eastern philosophies.
+Csikszentmihalyi admits that what he describes as the flow state is not new.
+In fact, it is very much in line with ancient teachings within Far Eastern philosophies.

-Indeed the traditional yogic texts the Yoga Sutras describe in great detail how the path and goal of Yoga is to maintain our attention on a single-point of focus (ekagrata).
-This leads to the cultivation of concentration (dharana) which is necessary to generate a state of meditation (dhyana).
-Meditation is described as the continuous and uninterrupted stream of consciousness directed at the focal point.
+Indeed, traditional yogic texts such as the Yoga Sutras describe in great detail how the path of Yoga is to maintain our attention on a single point of focus (ekagrata).
+Inevitably, this leads to the cultivation of concentration (Dharana) necessary to generate a state of meditation (dhyana).
+Meditation is described as the continuous stream of consciousness directed at the focal point.
 Sustaining meditation eventually leads to total blissful absorption (samadhi).
 Whereby Subject and Object merge, duality dissolves and our sense of self expands.

 From Yoga to Extreme Sports

-It is difficult to tell from the outside what the yogi is experiencing from the inside.
-So recent developments into Flow theory that has arisen from research based on extreme sports has been really insightful because the outward expression of the flow-state is more visibly obvious.
+Externally, it is difficult to tell what the yogi is experiencing.
+So, recent developments into Flow theory from research based on extreme sports has been insightful!
+This is because the outward expression of the flow-state is more visible.
 In his book ‘The Rise of Superman: Decoding optimum Human Performance’, Steven Kodler describes scientific research into the flow state and adventure sports.
-Kodler finds that extreme action sportsmen such as skateboarders, surfers and snowboarders are shown to be exceptionally prolific at accessing the Flow state to attain peak levels of performance in extremely high risk scenarios.
+Kodler finds that action sportsmen such as skateboarders, surfers and snowboarders are exceptionally prolific at accessing the Flow state to attain peak levels of performance.
+This is even more so in high-risk scenarios.

-The explanation for why is clear.
-Extreme sport such as Surfing are the epitome of the Flow experience.
-It is vital that a surfer must sustain high levels of concentration because his life quite literally depends on it!
-Being at the mercy to the ocean is risky but the euphoria and bliss that Surfer’s often describe, keep them going back for more.
+Luckily, the explanation for why is clear.
+For instance, a sport such as surfing is the epitome of the Flow experience.
+It is vital that a surfer sustains high levels of concentration as at times, their life may depend on it!
+Furthermore, the risk creates euphoria and bliss that surfers often describe, keeping them coming back for more.
 The flow-state could be described as the Surfer, the Wave and the act of surfing all becoming one.